Swain House Primary School

 - Providing Quality First Teaching that is carefully adapted to the needs of pupils to ensure that all children reach their full potential.

 - Identifying, planning and delivering any additional support that may be needed.
-This might include targeted learning, small group work, tuition or a personalised curriculum.
+This might include targeted learning, small group work or a personalised curriculum.

 - Discussing any initial concerns with you and highlighting these concerns to the school’s SENCo.

-- Writing and evaluating Individual Education Plans (IEPs) and sharing these with you at least termly.
+- Writing and evaluating Individualised Education Plans (IEPs) for pupils who need them and sharing these with you each term.

 - Ensuring that they follow the school’s SEND policy.